LiveHelperChat/xmpp-chat/README.md

 ### Visitor comes to site (node server takes care of this API)
  * LHC extension checks does passed online user has assigned XMPP user.
  * If user does not exists create xmpp account

- * To nodejs server is provided request to register XMPP account and set it as active
+### Optional if node as handler is used
  * Visitor status should be appeneded with online information.
 It should come from request to NodeJS server.
  * Visitor status should be online for 5 minutes since last page view
+ * To nodejs server is provided request to register XMPP account and set it as active

 ### Operator sends a message to online visitor. [mod_lhc]
  * Operator writes message to user using XMPP client.
  * Intercept message at ejabberd lhc extension and there execute callback to lhc module.
  * Mod should send messages only if sender is an operator.
  * If we find active chat [based on assigned chat_id to online visitor] we append message to chat if not we write this as invitation to chat to online visitor.

-### Visitor starts a chat [node]
+### Visitor starts a chat [nodejs]
  * First we check does chat has assigned online visitor id and if online visitor has a xmpp account record under it.
  * We send message to all online operator who have permission to handle user department and have associated XMPP account.
  * If chat does not have associated online visitor XMPP account we create a new account based on chat itself.